nabilainas/spinning-cube/README.md

 # spinning-cube
- spinning cube with pygame and openGL need to install those library before using code : pip install pygame pip install pyopengl
+ spinning cube with pygame and openGL need to install those library before using code :
+- pip install pygame
+and
+- pip install pyopengl